Observability Robustness under Sensor Failures: a Computational Perspective: INTRODUCTION

+{It is worth noting that independent of our work (see the preliminary version \cite{zhang2018arxiv}), \cite{Mao2019} recently shows the minSRO for a numerical system is NP-hard using a slightly different construction technique.
+One extension of the technique in our previous work \cite{zhang2019minimal} may also lead to the NP-hardness of the minSRO for a structured system.
+We will discuss their relations with this paper detailedly in the corresponding sections.}

 The rest of this paper is organized as follows.
-Section II provides the problem formulation, and Section III presents some preliminaries.
-Sections IV and V give the computational complexity and algorithms for the considered problem, respectively.
-Section VI studies the structure counterpart of the minSRO, with Section VII providing some numerical results.
+Section II provides the problem formulations, and Section III presents some preliminaries.
+Sections IV and V give the computational complexity and algorithms for the considered problems, respectively.
+Section VI studies the structured counterparts of the minSRO and minSBO, with Section VII providing some numerical results.
 The last section concludes this paper.